corei5/ChatGPT-API/README.md

 # ChatGPT-API

-REST API for the extract information from ChatGPT in python.
+REST API for the extract information from ChatGPT chat in python.

-This API provides the ChatGPT output for a ``input``.
+This API provides the ChatGPT chat output for a ``input``.

 ## Prerequisites